ignacio/LuaNode/README.md

 If you already have Lua, OpenSSL and Boost installed, you can use [CMake](http://www.cmake.org/) to build LuaNode (thanks to Michal Kottman).
 Just do:

- - git clone git://github.com/ignacio/LuaNode.git --recursive
+ - git clone git://github.com/ignacio/LuaNode.git
  - cd LuaNode/build
  - cmake ..
  - cmake --build .

  When build on ArchLinux, you need to change the install prefix, so the steps required are:

- - git clone git://github.com/ignacio/LuaNode.git --recursive
+ - git clone git://github.com/ignacio/LuaNode.git
  - cd LuaNode/build
  - cmake -DCMAKE_INSTALL_PREFIX=/usr ..
  - cmake --build .